IIT-EnergySystemModels/openTEPES/doc/md/OutputResults.md

 File `oT_Result_GenerationCurtailment.csv`

-The curtailment power is the curtailed power (i.e., not used to satisfy the electricity demand) of variable renewable energy sources (VRES).
+The curtailed power is the power from variable renewable energy sources (VRES) that is not used to satisfy the electricity demand.

 ```{eval-rst}
 ============  ==========  ==========  ==============  ===============================